 Promote Healthy Skin

 Finally, while most people think that chocolate is healthy only when it’s dark (and loaded with antioxidants), they’re forgetting about hazelnut cocoa butter, which contains some of the same antioxidants found in dark chocolate.
-These antioxidants support skin health and keep your skin looking young and healthy as well (13).
+These antioxidants support skin health and may help keep your skin looking young and healthy as well (13).

 Help You Lose Weight